Jim Webber, TweetChief Scientist at Neo Technology and Co-Author of "Rest in Practice"

 - Solutions architecture: using Neo4j in large systems

-Each session (apart from the fundamentals and architecture) will be a mixture of a small amount of theory combined with a set of practical exercises designed to reinforce how to achieve sophisticated goals with Neo4j.
-The practical parts of the tutorial consist of Koan-style lessons where a specific aspect of the Neo4j stack is presented as a set of failing unit tests which participants will work to fix, gradually becoming more challenging until the attendees are capable of implementing sophisticated graph operations against Neo4j.
+Each session of this Neo4J Tutorial (apart from the fundamentals and architecture) consist of a small amount of theory combined with a set of practical exercises designed to reinforce how to achieve sophisticated goals with Neo4j.
+The practical aspects of this Neo4J course consist of Koan-style lessons where a specific part of the Neo4j stack is presented as a set of failing unit tests which participants will work to fix.
+Those exercises gradually become more challenging until you are capable of implementing sophisticated graph operations with Neo4j.